Notifications

 For more details, review OSHA’s Hazard Communication Standard.

-How to locate an SDS for your product
+How to find an SDS

 Manufacturer website

-Retailers often store SDS on their websites for products they sell or once sold.
-For example, search "Clorox Fuzion SDS" on the Clorox site.
-The search terms may vary by site, so try spelling out Safety Data Sheet if SDS doesn’t produce results.
+Retailers often store SDS on their websites for items they sell or once sold.
+The screenshot shows the results of searching "Clorox Fuzion SDS" on the Clorox site.
+The search terms may vary by site, so try spelling out “Safety Data Sheet” if "SDS" doesn’t have results.

 Walmart SDS library

 Walmart has an SDS Search Engine that contains a wide assortment of SDS.
 You can search by product UPC or product name.
 The screenshot shows the search results for the Roomba 960.
+We cannot guarantee that each SDS is latest, most up-to-date from the manufacturer.

 Online search

-If you don't know your model number or type of component, you can first search the product name.
+If you don't know your model number or type of component, you can first search the item name.
 Once you locate the model number, add "SDS" to your search.
-For example, we first looked up the product name of "Eve Degree Connected Weather Station" and found the battery model.
-Next, we searched the battery model number to find the SDS.
+For example, we first looked up the item name of "Eve Degree Connected Weather Station battery" and found the battery model.

-How to submit an SDS
+How to submit an SDS or label image

 Notes